genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 #### Build

 Finally, you can build the server.
-In the Gradle menu on the right of IntelliJ, select:

 In the Gradle menu on the right of IntelliJ, select: